 Our final unit in the Autumn Term will be exploring Shakespeare's play, Macbeth.
 This will include plenty of drama opportunities, and maybe some mini-performances at the end.

 It is very important that the children continue to read a wide range of fiction and non-fiction regularly.
 Please, can you support them in keeping their reading record books up-to-date and sign the books when they read so that we can record this our Reading Challenge board?
 The children need to make sure that they have their Reading Record Books in school on Wednesdays.

 The main focus for this term is to ensure that the children are secure in the four operations of number, addition, subtraction, multiplication, and division.
 We shall be looking at a range of different informal strategies as well as standard written methods.
 The aim is that the children can choose the most appropriate method so that they can calculate quickly and accurately.
 We shall then apply these in different 'real' situations using measures and money.

 There are videos in the section below to help you and your child practice the methods we are teaching in school.
 Please feel free to use these.

 Being fluent with our tables will really help us, so we shall continue our weekly Rainbow Tables challenge.

 Art and Design Technology

-Mr Kelly is continuing to take PE on Wednesday, he will be taking games outdoors.
-Our second PE session will be dance on a Thursday morning.
-Make sure that you have PE kit in school on these days.
-As the weather gets colder make sure you have a hat, gloves and a water bottle.
+Year 6 will be having PE on Tuesday and Wednesday this term.
+We are welcoming back Mr. Hall, who will take the Tuesday session, and Mr. Kelly will continue to take Wednesday's.
+On Wednesday this half term Year 6 will be swimming at 9.30 am.
+Make sure that you have a PE kit in school on the correct days.
+While the weather is colder make sure you have a hat, gloves and a water bottle.
 Please make sure that all your kit is clearly labelled with your name.